juaiglesias/php-ddd-example/README.md

 ### 🔥 Application execution

 1. Install all the dependencies and bring up the project with Docker executing: `make build`
-2. Then you'll have 3 apps available (2 APIs and 1 Frontend):
+2. Then you'll have 3 apps available (2 APIs and 1 Frontend).
+The Symfony servers run with `--allow-all-ip` so you can reach them from outside the Docker container:
    1. [Mooc Backend](apps/mooc/backend): http://localhost:8030/health-check
    2. [Backoffice Backend](apps/backoffice/backend): http://localhost:8040/health-check
    3. [Backoffice Frontend](apps/backoffice/frontend): http://localhost:8041/health-check